JeevanDamalcheruvuHO/qe-guild/ENHANCEMENT_SUMMARY.md

 ## Overview

 The QE Guild repository has undergone a major restructure to improve:
-- **Organization** - Clear separation of concerns with logical hierarchy
+- **Organisation** - Clear separation of concerns with logical hierarchy
 - **Discoverability** - Easy navigation for new and existing members
 - **Governance** - Transparent decision-making and tool approval processes
 - **Contribution** - Streamlined workflows with GitHub infrastructure